 Are you considering starting a food business or are you a food entrepreneur getting started and need to learn more about safe food handling and manufacturing or just need a refresher on food safety?

-This 2.5-Day course is based on the FDA-recognized curriculum developed by the Food Safety Preventive Controls Alliance (FSPCA).
-This course will be taught by FSPCA certified Lead Instructors Dr. Jovana Kovacevic and Dr. Joy Waite-Cusic.
+This 2.5-day course is based on the FDA-recognized curriculum developed by the Food Safety Preventive Controls Alliance (FSPCA).
+This course will be taught by FSPCA certified Lead Instructors Dr. Jovana Kovacevic, Dr. Joy Waite-Cusic, and Stephanie Brown.

 This hands-on training will introduce you to environmental foodborne pathogens, teach you how to collect swabs, walk you through case studies from the industry, provide guidance on establishing and designing a PEM program, and through small working groups provide you with opportunities to discuss effective controls and corrective action steps.